Alberta Williams King: Life and career

-Alberta Christine Williams was born on September 13, 1904.
+Alberta Christine Williams was born on September 13, 1903.
 Her parents were Reverend Adam Daniel Williams, at the time preacher of the Ebenezer Baptist Church in Atlanta, Georgia, and Jennie Celeste (Parks) Williams.
-Alberta Williams graduated from high school at the Spelman Seminary, and earned a teaching certificate at the Hampton Normal and Industrial Institute (now Hampton University) in 1924.
+Alberta Williams graduated from high school at the Spelman Seminary, and earned a teaching certificate at the Hampton Normal and Industrial Institute, now Hampton University in 1924.

-Williams met Martin L. King (then known as Michael King), whose sister Woodie was boarding with her parents, shortly before she left for Hampton.
+Williams met Martin L. King, then known as Michael King, whose sister Woodie was boarding with her parents, shortly before she left for Hampton.
 After graduating, she announced her engagement to King at the Ebenezer Baptist Church.
 She taught for a short time before their Thanksgiving Day 1926 wedding, but she had to quit because the local school board prohibited married women from teaching.

-After their wedding the newly married couple moved into an upstairs bedroom at the Williams's family home, which is where all three of their children were subsequently born.
+After their wedding, the newly married couple moved into an upstairs bedroom at the Williams family home, which is where all three of their children were born.
 The King family lived in the home until King's mother's death from a heart attack in 1941, when Martin Jr. turned 12 years old.
-In 1980 the home was designated for preservation as part of the Martin Luther King Jr. National Historical Park.
-The house the family subsequently moved to was located nearby (it has since been torn down).
+In 1980, the home was designated for preservation as part of the Martin Luther King Jr. National Historical Park.
+The house the family moved to was located nearby.
+It has since been torn down.

 The King's first child, daughter Willie Christine King, was born on September 11, 1927.
-Michael King Jr. followed on January 15, 1929, then Alfred Daniel Williams King I, named after his grandfather, on July 30, 1930.
+Michael King, Jr., followed on January 15, 1929, then Alfred Daniel Williams King, named after his grandfather, on July 30, 1930.
 About this time, Michael King changed his name to Martin Luther King Sr.